November 10, 2009

 Mohammed Omer Wins Norwegian PEN Prize

-Washington Report readers who have long appreciated Mohammed Omer’s “Gaza on the Ground” articles will be pleased to learn that—as this Palestinian photojournalist wrapped up his last two days of a U.S. tour—he won Norwegian PENs “Ossietzky-prize” for “outstanding achievements within the field of free expression.”
+Washington Report on Middle East Affairs, readers who have long appreciated Mohammed Omer’s “Gaza on the Ground” articles will be pleased to learn that—as this Palestinian photojournalist wrapped up his last two days of a U.S. tour—he won Norwegian PENs “Ossietzky-prize” for “outstanding achievements within the field of free expression.”
 The main purpose of Norwegian PEN is to fight for the right to freedom of expression for writers, journalists, translators, playwrights and publishers.
 Mohammed Omer, 25, has used his camera and his pen to fight ignorance and to tell the world the truth about Gaza.
 People are finally starting to listen.

 Day of the imprisoned writer - the Ozzietzky-prize